saadu35/Data-Cleaning-in-SQL/README.md

 # Data-Cleaning-in-SQL
-In this project we clean Nashville Housing data in SQL server
+In this project I clean Nashville Housing data in SQL server

 ## Table of Contents
 - [Project Overview](#project-overview)